Puppy Leaks

 1. Wash Your Hands

-First things first, you’re gonna want to wash your hands if your dog is already on to you and knows you’re trying to get them to take their pills.
-A dog’s sense of smell is way better than ours, so if your dog is already suspicious of those pills try to wash off as much of the scent as possible.
+First things first, you’re gonna want to wash your hands if your dog is already on to your scheme and knows you’re trying to get them to take their pills.
+A dog’s sense of smell is way better than ours, so if your dog is already suspicious of those pills wash off as much of the scent as possible.

 2. Pill Pockets

-Pill pockets are treats that you can mold around pills, so the treat itself is completely covering the pill.
+Pill pockets are the most reliable way to get your dog to take their pills.
+They’re treats that you can mold around pills, so the treat itself is completely covering the pill.
 They come in a variety of sizes and flavors, and are available at most stores.
 I’ve had good luck with Greenies brand, which can accommodate a couple capsules at a time.

 3. Peanut Butter

-Peanut butter is great for getting your dog to take their pills because it’s stickyness makes it less likely your dog will be able to easily spit the pill out.
+Peanut butter is great for getting your dog to take their pills because it’s stickyness makes it less likely your dog will be able to easily separate the pill to spit it out.
 Just be sure the peanut butter does not contain xylitol, an artificial sweetener that can be deadly to pets.

 4. Cheese